 You’re already late.
 You’re stuck in traffic.
 How is it fair that those annoying cyclists get to just sail on past?

-In city centres, cycling can often be faster than driving because riders have the option of filtering through traffic.
+In city centers, cycling can often be faster than driving because riders have the option of filtering through traffic.
 And it’s perfectly legal!

 In slow-moving or stationary traffic, you might find that cyclists can get from a to b faster if they overtake traffic on the right or filter down the left where it is safe to do so.